Mapping Broadband Gaps to Deploy Broadband to Power Precision Agriculture

 In the Fabric data development process, CostQuest also identifies secondary structures on parcels, which are stored in a separate database from the federally defined Fabric dataset delivered for federal programs.
 However, these secondary structures are useful for mapping additional locations and/or structures that may need broadband service.

-By combining the Broadband Fabric with secondary structure data, we now have a strong geographic foundation to layer in additional insights to create a better understanding of broadband coverage needs to surrounding areas of primary structures (BSLs).
+By combining the Broadband Fabric with secondary structure data, we now have a strong geographic foundation to layer in additional insights to create a better understanding of broadband coverage needs in the surrounding areas of primary structures (BSLs).

 b.
 Add USDA Cropland Data:

-To refine agricultural land identification, CostQuest overlays USDA Cropland Data to understand what IS agricultural land.
+To refine agricultural land identification, CostQuest overlays the USDA Cropland Data to understand what IS agricultural land.

 c.
 Add Tax Assessor Data: